erikat21/LoL-First-Achievements-Project/README.md

 **Significance Level**: 0.05

-I split my dataset into two groups, low kills and high kills, and found an observed difference value of -0.024.
+I split my dataset into two groups, low kills and high kills, and found an **observed difference** value of **-0.024**.
 To run my permutation test I created a new column **is_low** to differentiate between the low and high kill teams.
 I then shuffled the **is_low** column 500 times to collect 500 simulated difference in precision values.
-Given a p-value of 0.998 which is greater than my significance level of 0.05, I fail to reject the null hypothesis which suggest my model is fair for teams with low and high number of kills.
+Given a **p-value of 0.998** which is greater than my significance level of 0.05, I fail to reject the null hypothesis which suggest my model is fair for teams with low and high number of kills.